B3RC1Ks1/nestjs-mongodb/README.md

 - `GET /health` - Returns the health status of the application including MongoDB connectivity.

 #### Task Upload:
+- **Important:** When using Postman, make sure to upload the file as `form-data` with the key set to `file`.
+This is required for the upload to work correctly.

 - `POST /tasks/upload` - Upload an XLSX file containing reservation data.
   - **Headers:**
     - `x-api-key`: Your API key (default is `123`).